 In the early hours of 7 May, Grossadmiral Karl Dönitz, president of Germany after the death of Adolf Hitler, gave the order that all German military forces were to surrender unconditionally, and on 8 May the German instrument of surrender was delivered to General Franz Böhme, the commander of all German forces in Norway.
 The Germans were to withdraw from all Norwegian towns and away from the Swedish border, and gradually redeploy to areas predesignated for disarmament.
 At the same time all senior Nazi party officials and security personnel were to be arrested.
 Force 134 would be greatly outnumbered during its task: the 30,000 Allied troops would have to supervise the disarmament of more than 350,000 German troops.

-There were also fears that the German forces might refuse to surrender and resist the Allied occupation forces instead, as some pockets of resistance had done in the rest of Europe.
-There were particular concerns about what the large detachment of Kriegsmarine personnel at the port of Trondheim might do.
+There were also fears that the German forces might refuse to surrender and instead resist the Allied occupation forces, as some pockets of resistance had done in the rest of Europe.
+There were particular concerns about what the large detachment of Kriegsmarine personnel in the port of Trondheim might do.

 Although the first phase of the operation had been scheduled for 8 May, no word was received from the 'heralds' and 'Doomsday' was therefore postponed by 24 hours.
 Contact was successfully established on 9 May and the first Force 134 units reached Norway on the same day to begin the occupation.
 These units included the leading elements of the 1st Airborne Division, all but one of whose transport aircraft landed in Norway without incident.
 The second phase was accelerated to compensate for the delay, with aircraft scheduled to leave British airfields between 02.00 and 13.30.
 But from about 07.00 there was adverse weather near Oslo, and many of transport aircraft turned back to the UK, though all of those destined for Stavanger landed successfully.
 Several crash-landed, and one was reported missing.